ChrisMayor/SSISlibphonenumber/README.md

 * Can lookup the carrier code and offline geo location
 * Tested with Visual Studio 2019 SSIS Extension

-## Currently implemented functionality V0.2:
+## Currently implemented functionality V1:
-* Ready to use - configuration with advanced editor (see screenshots)
+* Ready to use - configuration with shape UI
 * Call to IsViablePhoneNumber to check if the phone number is viable
 * ExtractPossibleNumber
 * NormalizedNumber